Tootin0730/kakaotalk-clone/README.md

 # Kakaotalk Clone 2022

- My first project using HTML and CSS.
+ My first project using HTML and CSS!